Developer-DAO/hardhat-fe/README.md

 ## Configuration

-This plugin adds an optional `vyper` entry to Hardhat's config, which lets you specify the Vyper version to use.
+This plugin adds an optional `fe` entry to Hardhat's config, which lets you specify the Fe version to use.

 This is an example of how to set it: